Carlos Vela: West Bromwich Albion (loan)

 On 28 January 2011, Vela joined West Brom on loan until the end of the 2010–11 season.
 He made his debut on 1 February 2011 in a 2–2 draw against Wigan Athletic, playing 58 minutes of the game.
-He scored his first goal coming in as a substitute for the Baggies in his third match for the club with a 92nd-minute equaliser against Wolverhampton Wanderers on 20 February 2011.
+He scored his first goal for the Baggies in his third match for the club on 20 February 2011, with West Brom's local rivals Wolverhampton Wanderers on the verge of a first win at The Hawthorns since 1996, Vela came off the bench to score a 92nd-minute equaliser to ensure the game ended 1-1.
 Vela once again scored for West Brom in the dying minutes of a game against Stoke City to salvage a 1–1 draw after coming on as a late substitute.

 Real Sociedad (loan)

 On 15 August 2011, Arsenal announced that Vela would be loaned out to Spanish club Real Sociedad, subject to a medical.
 After passing the medical exams, he was officially presented on 17 August 2011.
 On 4 December 2011, Vela scored a bicycle kick goal to equalise for Real Sociedad, his second of the season, against Málaga before teammate Diego Ifrán scored a late winner to make the score 3–2.
 Vela scored the only goal for Real Sociedad in a 2–1 loss to Barcelona, making it his third goal for the season.

 In early February 2012, rumours of Vela's future at Arsenal began to surface, claiming that he wished to stay in Spain with Real Sociedad.
 Vela has been quoted saying, "I don't want to return to Arsenal.
 I have asked my agent to negotiate with Arsenal to stay here."